Mentoring Program Mission

 The professional relationship between a mentor and mentee is a special one.
 While it is necessary to establish the objectives of both parties, the priority in this relationship is for the mentee to work toward establishing and attaining his or her goals.

-A successful mentorship requires both the mentee and mentor to develop and nurture their relationship; however, the mentee is expected to practice initiative and to play an active role in the partnership.
+A successful mentorship requires both the mentee and mentor to develop and nurture their relationship; however, the mentee is expected to lead the relationship create the agenda, and clearly express what they need from their mentor.

 Mentorships run for 10 months beginning each March.
 Applications to be a mentor or mentee are accepted until December 15 prior to each program year.
 All participants who are successfully matched will be introduced in March and are required to attend an Orientation session.
 Both Mentees and Mentors must be current members of New York City SHRM and National SHRM in order to participate.

-Each mentee will check-in with a Mentoring Committee Advisor who is available to provide guidance and advice in developing the mentoring relationship.
-Mentees are expected to check in with their Advisors quarterly.
+Mentors and mentees are assigned a Mentoring Committee Liaison who is available to provide guidance and advice in developing the mentoring relationship.
+Mentors and Mentees are required to respond to their liaison’s quarterly requests for status updates.

 Andrea Goldman, Co-Chair, email@example.com